-Two “events” occurred nearly simultaneously recently.
+Two “events” occurred nearly simultaneously.
 First, I had my knee replaced – keeping me mostly unavailable for a few months.
-When I returned I learned that a client was under pressure by new management to reduce his operational costs – purchasing three vehicles and currently trying to hire company drivers, in other words, bringing the courier service inside the company.
+When I returned I learned that a client was under pressure by new management to reduce his operational costs.
+They purchased three vehicles and currently trying to hire company drivers, in other words, bringing the courier service inside the company.
 After feeling very guilty for being out of reach for so long, came the realization that these two seemingly different events were very much the same.
 Just like when my cane took weight and stress off my knee pre-surgery, he had, prior to coming to us ten years ago, used internal employees to complete the daily route.
 Everything seemed great.
 One day I fell and one day one of his employees had an accident.
-Here are the facts to know before you let en employee go to the bank vs. having a courier company – with professional drivers – take the risk.
+Here are the facts to know before you let an employee go to the bank vs. having a courier company – with professional drivers.

 10 FACTS EMPLOYERS MUST KNOW BEFORE THEY LET AN EMPLOYEE OUT THE DOOR TO RUN AN ERRAND

 For any organization with employees on the roadway

 In 2005, 43,443 people were killed and 2,699,000 were injured in 6,159,000 police-reported motor vehicle crashes.
 Daily that represents 17,000 reported crashes and 119 deaths.

 Motor vehicle crashes are the leading cause of death for all age groups from 3 to 33 years of age.
 Crashes are the 3rd leading cause of years of potential life lost for all ages combined.

 Motor vehicle crashes are the leading cause of occupational fatalities in the U.S.